 While you are on your road trip in the Northern Territory of Australia, you might as well visit the third and final item on Lonely Planet’s list of ‘50 Natural Wonders to Blow Your Mind’.
 171km South-east of Darwin you’ll find Kakadu National Park.

-Kakadu is a huge National Park (covering 19,804 km2) with a unique flora and fauna.
+Kakadu is a huge National Park (covering 19,804 km2) with unique flora and fauna.
 It’s ecologically and biologically diverse.
 We’re not surprised it made it onto the Lonely Planet list as it is a UNESCO World Heritage site.
-And also mentioned as travel tip in our ultimate guide to campervan travel in Australia.
-It should definitely be on your travel bucket list.
+Make it an experience you won't forget by going for one of these tours or scenic flights.

 Keep checking off your travel bucket list